seanfreaney/fav-recipes/README.md

 ### Additional features to be added

+- Implement dynamic removal of recipe ingredients.
+Currently the user has to select the delete checkbox to remove an ingredient.
+This functionality is working but it is not the best user experience.
 - Implement a quantities model to put structure and conformity on how quantities are added to recipe ingredients.
 - Improve ingredient selection: currently you select ingredients from a dropdown.
 I would like to streamline this to split ingredients by type (meat, fish, pultry, pork, vegetables, herbs & spices) allowing the user to more easily find their desired ingredients.
 - Allow user to add their own ingredients: I would like to allow users to add their own ingredients.
 Currently the scope of the ingredients in quite restrictive.
 This will be changed in a future iteration.